maeitsec/bakunawa-ai/DISCLAIMER.md

 ### 5. Limitation of Liability

-In no event shall the authors, contributors, or copyright holders (orizon.one) be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+In no event shall the authors, contributors, or copyright holders (maeitsec) be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 This includes, but is not limited to: